xiyuzhai/mathlib4-read/Mathlib/AlgebraicGeometry/AffineScheme.typ

   equivEssImageOfReflective.symm
 ```

-*Natural Language:* The category of affine schemes is equivalent to the opposite category of commutative rings.
+The category of affine schemes is equivalent to the opposite category of commutative rings.
 This is the fundamental duality between algebra and geometry in the affine case.

 = Affine Open Sets